Naval Support Force Antarctica (NSFA) established (1 February) along with Task Force 43, to be commanded by Rear Admiral George Dufek.

 PM-3A nuclear reactor arrives at McM aboard USS Arneb (12 December).

-Camp Ski-Hi, first upper atmosphere/VLF summer station (near future Siple, associated with conjugate radio site in Quebec) established (75°10'S-77°10'W).
+Camp Sky-Hi, first upper atmosphere/VLF summer station (near the site of future Siple, associated with conjugate radio site in Quebec) established (75°14'S-77°10'W).
+Construction involved a total of 5 Navy LC-130 landings and six Air Force C-124 airdrops.

 First nuclear powered automated weather station put out 60 miles south of McMurdo, (by traverse, it weighed 3700 pounds).